11 Awesome Spots To Go Scuba Diving In Crete for a Fun Vacation!

 The wreck of German aircraft of WW2 lies upside down, 800 meters from shore at a depth of 24 m, broken into several parts.
 This dive site is one of the most famous diving sites in Crete.

-Sometimes, when the sea is calm, the visibility is good enough that the wreck can be seen from the surface.
 Over the years, marine plant life has started to cover the wrecked plane, making it a good host for groupers and moray eels.

 Please note that this dive is weather-dependent and is recommended for experienced divers only.
 You will need a BSAC Sports Diver or PADI Advanced Open Water certification as well.